-Traditional weaning starts babies on purees then leads up to finger foods and main meals.
-In contrast, baby-led weaning - as the name suggests - puts baby in control.
+Traditional weaning starts babies on purees, then leads up to finger foods and main meals.
+In contrast, baby-led weaning (BLW) - as the name suggests - puts baby in control.
 They start straight onto solids and learn how to navigate foods, chewing and mealtimes from the off.
-We asked baby-led weaning expert, Leigh Cason and #KIDLYparent Gaby Harris to share their top tips.
+We asked BLW expert, Leigh Cason and #KIDLYparent Gaby Harris to share their top tips.

 1. It’s about whole, wholesome food

-Baby-led weaning helps tots learn to enjoy food, on their own terms.
-Allow your baby to take control.
+BLW helps tots learn to enjoy food on their own terms.
+Let them take control.
 No-one likes food (or anything) shoved in their face.
-It’s also nicer for them to see & learn about food.
-As Gaby wisely points out, “Why puree broccoli when a baby can hold the stork & eat the soft bit!”
+It’s also nicer for them to see and learn about food.
+As Gaby wisely points out, “Why puree broccoli when a baby can hold the stalk and eat the soft bit!”
 We totally agree.
-Puree broccoli?
-Erm... :)

 2. Finger lickin’ good

-Put food out that is the length of your finger.
-This helps them hold it & is a safe size.
+Put food out that's the length of your finger.
+This helps them hold it and is a safe size.
 Gaby’s tip: “Finger food doesn’t have to mean bread sticks.
 You can make any healthy whole food into finger food.”

 3. Babies use 5 senses to learn to eat

-They use touch, smell, look, taste & audio.
+They use touch, smell, look, taste and sound.
 Yes, they need to listen to their food.
 The squish of butternut squash, the munch of a monster, all help in the learning process.
 “When they learn to feed themselves, all 5 senses are used, which is important for them and their development”, says Leigh. (ps: Don’t feed them Monster Munch, we’re just kidding).

 4. Make a dedicated eating area

-Sit them on your knee, or in a high chair, or if your culture doesn’t sit at the table, make sure bub understands that a certain place is your eating space.
+Sit them on your knee, or in a high chair, or if your culture doesn’t sit at the table, make sure your baby understands that a certain place is your eating space.
 Sit together to eat as much as possible.
 Gaby says: “It’s about sitting upright to eat” as a family - no matter how big or small your family is.
-Or how much you hate it :)

 We’re a fan of the cover up / coverall kind of bib.
 But seriously, don’t freak out about mess with food.
 Let them know it’s OK to get dirty and it all goes in the wash anyway.
 If it gets really bad, the high-chair-straight-into-the-bath-routine is a winner every time.